Additional information

 ---|---|

-Darrel and Miriam* and their family serve with a young church that has become a home to people from many nationalities.
-Darrel has served in pastoral oversight, and Miriam has been involved with the development of various church ministries, including reaching out to immigrants.
-Darrel serves as regional representative for West Europe.
+Darrel and Miriam* and their family serve with an international church that has become a home to people from many nationalities.
+Darrel provides pastoral oversight, and Miriam is involved with the development of various church ministries, including reaching out to immigrants.
+Darrel also serves as the regional representative for West Europe.

 *Last name omitted for sensitivity reasons.